-The citric acid in lemon is highly effective to lighten the hyperpigmentation.
-Mix the same amount of lemon juice to water and apply onto your acne marks.
+The citric acid in lemon is highly effective to lighten hyperpigmentation.
+Mix the same amount of lemon juice into water and apply to your acne marks.
 Leave on for about 15-20 minutes then rinse off with warm water.

 - Aloe Vera

 Aloe Vera is another natural scar remedy that helps to repair damaged skin.

 If you have an aloe vera plant at home, simply cut off the leaf and scoop out the gel in it.
 Place the gel in the bowl, then apply it to your face.
 Gently massage it onto the acne mark.
 You can do this 3-4 times daily!